-The beginnings of the dynasty were actually quite dramatic: the Manchu started as a federation of Jurchen tribes in what is now known as Manchuria (or Dongbei, the Northeast in Chinese).
+The beginnings of the dynasty were actually quite dramatic: the Manchu started as a federation of Jurchen tribes in what is now known as Manchuria (or Dōngběi, "(the) Northeast" in Chinese).
 Under leaders such as Nurhaci and Huang Taiji, they would consolidate and strengthen their position, expanding their influence into Mongolia and Korea.
 After the last Mongol khan submitted to the Manchus, their imperial house became kin of Genghis Khan himself by marrying Mongol princesses.
-Following the fall of the Ming, former imperial general Wu Sangui, who guarded the pass of the Great Wall to Manchuria would defect to them, thus opening up their way into China proper (Wu Sangui would go on to be considered a traitor of historical proportions in China, since, after surrendering to Qing, he rose up in a revolt against his new master a couple of decades later after having been given the huge and rich province of Szechwan to govern.
-Since his betrayal(s) were supposedly motivated by love triangles, his story is also the fodder for Chinese novels and soap operas).
-And thus, after decades of brutal conquest and slaughter that saw the Qings conquer not only China proper but also Tibet, Xinjiang, Western Mongolia, and parts of modern Tadjikistan and Kirghizstan, late imperial China would enter another age of prosperity and cultural advancement, the High Qing.
-Its emperors were known by the nianhao (or era names, corresponding to an emperor's reign) Kangxi, Yongzheng and Qianlong respectively.
+Following the fall of the Ming to Li Zicheng, former imperial general Wu Sangui, who guarded the pass of the Great Wall to Manchuria would defect to them, thus opening up their way into China proper.note And thus, after decades of brutal conquest and slaughter that saw the Qing conquer not only China proper but also Tibet, Xinjiang, Western Mongolia, and parts of modern Tadjikistan and Kirghizstan, late imperial China would enter another age of prosperity and cultural advancement, the High Qing.
+Its emperors were known by the niánhào (or era names, corresponding to an Emperor's reign) Kangxi, Yongzheng and Qianlong respectively.
 After that (actually already under the later Qianlong years) things started to go down south...

 The Qing's third great weakness (a well-developed but overwhelmingly agricultural economy) limited the tax-base available to the Qing government and increased the expense of developing a modern military-industrial complex - leaving even less money for economic development projects.
 This weakness was not apparent at first, since it was not seen as a weakness but rather regarded as the norm.
 In a world in which agriculture and people were the foundations of the economy and the source of virtually all its wealth (mining and manufacturing that didn't use agricultural products being very much in the minority), an empire with a third of the world's population and agricultural production all to itself had good grounds for calling itself the richest and most powerful on earth.

 All this brings us back to the war of 1839: the so-called 'Opium War'.
 The highland poppy naturally occurred on the Indian side of the Himalayas, Cantonese traders first introduced southern Chinese consumers to Opium in the early-Ming era, marketing it as a pain-relief medicine and powerful aphrodisiac ('opium-smoking parlour' and 'brothel' quickly became synonymous).
-In the late Ming Tobacco was also purchased from Spanish traders operating in Manila.
-In both cases the Chinese merchants quickly cottoned on that anyone who could farm poppies and tobacco domestically could make a killing, and so through a series of wise purchases and bribes the cultivation of both was well-established by the early Qing.
-Demand for opium and tobacco grew even faster than the population (which had almost doubled Ming levels to c.400 million by 1850), making growing either full-time a viable alternative to other cash-crops like cotton, hemp, wheat, and rice - let alone subsistence-crops like millet, corn, and potatoes.
+In the late Ming, tobacco was also purchased from Spanish traders operating in Manila.
+In both cases, the Chinese merchants quickly cottoned on that anyone who could farm poppies and tobacco domestically could make a killing, and so through a series of wise purchases and bribes the cultivation of both was well-established by the early Qing.
+Demand for opium and tobacco grew even faster than the population (which had almost doubled Ming levels to c.
+400 million by 1850)note , making growing either full-time a viable alternative to other cash-crops like cotton, hemp, wheat, and rice—let alone subsistence-crops like millet, corn, and potatoes.

-For all that Chinese tobacco and poppy breeds could satisfy the demands of the middle-classes (along with tea, these goods only became affordable for the poor in the mid-late 19th century), they just weren't as good as the originals and so high-quality opium and tobacco were imported throughout the Ming and Qing.
-Opium and tobacco were already being produced and shipped out of India and central America in vast amounts for export to other Indian regions, the middle east, and Europe - so exporting some to China as well was really just a question of buying some and shipping it there.
-Given the constant stream of Chinese ships returning from Malaya to China with near-empty holds after delivering Chinese luxury-goods to the islands (where they would be carried to India by Indian Muslim traders), taking Opium on the homeward journey was a great way of reducing their overheads.
-When the Portuguese and the Dutch East India Company started trying to get 'in' on East Asian trade in the 16th century, they too began carrying Opium and this practice was later adopted by the British East India Company when it in turn finally gained the resources and political leeway to operate in this lucrative market.
+For all that Chinese tobacco and poppy breeds could satisfy the demands of the middle-classes (along with tea, these goods only became affordable for the poor in the mid-late 19th century), they just weren't as good as the originals, so high-quality opium and tobacco were imported throughout the Ming and Qing.
+Opium and tobacco were already being produced and shipped out of India and central America in vast amounts for export to other Indian regions, the Middle East, and Europe, so exporting some to China as well was really just a question of buying some and shipping it there.
+Given the constant stream of Chinese ships returning from Malaya to China with near-empty holds after delivering Chinese luxury-goods to the islands (where they would be carried to India by Indian Muslim traders), taking opium on the homeward journey was a great way of reducing their overheads.
+When the Portuguese and the Dutch East India Company started trying to get 'in' on East Asian trade in the 16th century, they too began carrying opium and this practice was later adopted by the British East India Company when it in turn finally gained the resources and political leeway to operate in this lucrative market.

 The Qing lost two naval wars (1839-42, 1860-62) sparked by trying to ban or heavily tax imported goods including opium due to their woefully obsolescent military.
-As a consequence the Qing were forced to accept European control of a few dozen fishing villages and small towns on the major rivers and coasts, and that Europeans in China would be tried according to the laws of their home country.
+As a consequence, the Qing were forced to sign many "unequal treaties" (as the Chinese call them), meaning they had to accept European control of a few dozen fishing villages and small towns on the major rivers and coasts as trading ports (including, most notably, Hong Kong), and that Europeans in China would be tried according to the laws of their home country (extra-territorial rights).
 The latter measure was insisted upon partly because of cultural Values Dissonance including variable toleration of Christianity and Christian practices, but also because laws varied so incredibly widely between Qing districts and even counties; in the most extreme examples what was illegal upon pain of death in one village (e.g. alcohol, opium) could be perfectly legal in a village just ten miles away.
 The Qing were also forbidden from passing or enforcing pre-Ming-style sumptuary laws banning the consumption of any goods, and were asked to pay the debts the Europeans had run up fighting the wars.
 This would not have been a problem for a state which was willing and able to tax its people on anything more than a token level, but the burden of reparations constituted a pretty heavy millstone around the Qing's all-too-slender neck.
-There was insurmountable resistence at the local level against any moves towards greater taxation or centralisation of the bureaucracy.
+There was insurmountable resistance at the local level against any moves towards greater taxation or centralisation of the bureaucracy.
 This forced the Qing to borrow money to pay the reparations... from European banks, which (because of the high rates at which Europeans had invested their savings in and generally trusted them, this being another development precipitated by Europe's endless series of wars) could offer much lower interest rates than Qing banks.